 It’s essential to make sure everything in your ad is cohesive for a more compelling message, and for it to make sense for your audience.
 The easier it is for your audience to take in, the more likely people who view the ad will act.
 It must have a clear goal and a clear message.
 If your advertisement is relevant to fitness and wellness, make sure to use an image that conveys that such as a person working out, exercise equipment, or healthy meals.
 If the copy and the picture don’t line up, people will wonder what the ad is advertising which results in low conversion rates.

 One of the most critical aspects of a Facebook ad is the “call-to-action” button at the bottom of the advertisement.
 You want your audience to click your call to action after reading the ad’s copy.
 The call-to-action button springboards the users to the next step, whether that’s bringing them to a specific page of your website to learn more about your products or leading them directly to a purchase page.
 The most successful Facebook ads have a clear goal.
 Is your business trying to increase brand awareness, get a lead, or sell a product?
 Your ad should have a clear call-to-action that is based on your goal.
 Without a clearly defined call to action, Facebook users will see your ad, but they’ll have no idea what the next step is.

 Copywriting for Facebook advertisements should be clear, concise, and to the point.
 Your goal should be to make sure your copy is easy to understand.
 When a person scrolls upon your ad, they should immediately know the following:

 - What the next step is

-If your audience cannot understand what your advertisement is about, they likely will pass on following through with your call to action button.
-The key is to use more straightforward language and create a message that people see the value in to entice them to learn more about your products and services.
+If your audience cannot understand what your advertisement is about, they will pass on following through with your call-to-action button.
+The key is to use more straightforward language.
+Create a message that people see the value of to entice them to learn more about your products and services.

 5. Test Your Ad Copy